 Authorities around the world have repeatedly investigated and confirmed the safety of BPA in its intended applications.
 This includes also a “positive listing” for the use of BPA as monomer in plastic food contact materials in Europe under Regulation (EU) No. 10/2011.

-In January 2015, the European Food Safety Authority (EFSA) published its final scientific opinion on the safety of Bisphenol A (BPA).
+In January 2015, the European Food Safety Authority (EFSA) published its most recent comprehensive scientific opinion on the safety of BPA.
 It combines the authority‘s assessment of both exposure and health aspects and considers comments received from national authorities and stakeholders following extensive engagement and consultation.
-The new assessment covers exposure from food sources along with exposure from a range of other potential sources, and considers all age groups of the population.
+The assessment covers exposure from food sources along with exposure from a range of other potential sources, and considers all age groups of the population.
 It concludes: Exposure from all sources is very low and well below the new safe limit for all age groups – products made from BPA-based materials can therefore be regarded as safe for consumers.

 In the environment, BPA rapidly decomposes and does not accumulate.
 Levels of BPA that might be detected are very low, typically less than one part per billion in surface water.
 Such trace levels are not regarded to have an adverse effect on the environment.

 * Please note that the website is currently being updated